rydang/findr/README.md

 # findr
-application to help find people with similar interests and hobbies
+an application to help find people with similar interests and hobbies